 Can I vote before Election Day?

 - Yes.
-Any registered voter can vote during the 29-day period before Election Day by casting an “absentee ballot” by mail or in person at your county auditor’s office.
+Any registered voter can vote Monday, October 5 through Election Day by casting an “absentee ballot.”
+You can mail it in or deliver it to your county auditor’s office.

 How do I get an absentee ballot?